 The Weather Channel saw a 80% improvement in load time with Progressive Web AppGoogle Case Studies

 However, we’ve seen reports from our customers saying that PWA—while taking up less storage space and easier on the battery consumption—tends to leave them with a feeling of clunkiness and just overall not as smooth as native applications.
 From our experience as an expert Magento PWA solution, we can see that this is the result of PWAs being coded using outdated methods of animation handling.

 With better access to system hardware, you can expect native apps to be more features-packed and more integrated within the system.
 This potentially leads to more stability, security, and more features that require cross-app communication.

 This is where PWA loses, but not by a large margin.
 Native apps are naturally better at security since they have better access to hardware components, thus being able to implement additional layers of security—e.g. Two-Factor Authentication.
 And because an app needs to pass the app store’s security requirements to get published, users are more likely to trust an app.

 PWA has a slight edge over mobile app when it comes to discoverability.
 It can be available on both the web and app marketplaces, which makes it the current way to go forward in the software delivery department.
-And PWAs can be pin on home screen instantly with a tap.
+And PWAs can be pinned on the home screen instantly with a tap.

 The streaming platform ZEE5 launched a PWA to expand its reach.
-The PWA is three times faster and reduced buffering time by 50%.PWAStats
+The PWA is three times faster and reduced the buffering time by 50%.PWAStats

 Examples of the two technologies